narges-mohammadi/MB12-project/Readme.md

 ## Analysis

 Analysis chain recieves L2A Sentinel-2 tiles from 2017 to 2020.
-It starts by unzipping tiles, then converting Jp2 bands to Gtiff, selecting tiles that have no cloud cover over two study areas, calculating Vegetation Indexes(NDVI & NDWI(Gao)).
+It starts by unzipping tiles, moves on to converting Jp2 bands to Gtiff, selecting tiles that have no cloud cover over two study areas, calculating Vegetation Indexes(NDVI & NDWI(Gao)).

 Then calculating correlation coefficient (pearson) of VIs with meteorological parameters and Topographic Attributes for each study site.

-Meteorological parameters including Temperature, Precipitation, Evapotranspiration were provided by Paolo Nasta which can be found in the data folder.
+Meteorological measurements including Temperature, Precipitation, Evapotranspiration were provided by Paolo Nasta which can be found in the data folder.

 ##